Experienced Child Custody Lawyer Serving Families in Fulton County, Forsyth County, and Beyond

 When both parents are fit and capable, it is often best to continue shared custody.
 Joint schedules are generally determined by the child’s needs with consideration of each parent’s work schedules and housing arrangements.

-To speak with our experienced Cumming child custody lawyers, give us a call at (770) 574-6688 or contact us online today.
+To speak with our experienced Alpharetta child custody lawyers, give us a call at (770) 574-6688 or contact us online today.

 Factors in Full Custody